 From the fantastic Forest of Dean to riverside paths, a walk amongst wildlife is fun for the whole family – not to mention the perfect way to blow off the cobwebs after being cooped up in the classroom.
 And there’s a whole host of beautiful walks to enjoy in Gloucestershire, too.

 With plenty of picturesque picnic spots in the county, summer is the perfect time to eat alfresco.
-From Cannop Ponds and Crickley Hill, discover the best picnic spots in Gloucestershire for some inspiration.
-There are also some brilliant urban picnic spots to explore in Gloucester, too.
+From Frampton on Severn to Crickley Hill, discover the best picnic spots in Gloucestershire for some inspiration.

 Let the little ones loose on one of Gloucestershire's best children's playgrounds, many of which are completely free to visit.
 With some incredible play areas in the Cotswolds too, enjoy playing on tyre swings, climbing castle turrets, whizzing along zip wires and zooming down slides — all while getting a spot of fresh air.